hparadiz/evemon/README.md

 > *"What is this process doing and why?"*

-evemon drills into individual processes: their file descriptors, network sockets, environment, memory maps, shared libraries, cgroup limits, container context, Steam/Proton metadata, and even live PipeWire audio streams — all in one place.
+evemon drills into individual processes: their file descriptors, network sockets, environment, memory maps, shared libraries, cgroup limits, container context, software/package metadata, Steam/Proton metadata, and even live PipeWire audio streams — all in one place.

 ![evemon demo](docs/assets/videos/evemon-viz.gif)